 When you set up public peering for your FastConnect, the public IP prefixes that you designate for the public virtual circuit are advertised to all the VCNs in your tenancy.
 The routes advertised to your on-premises network are all the Oracle Cloud Infrastructure public IP addresses (including the CIDRs for each of the VCNs in the tenancy).

-Your network will receive Oracle's public IP addresses through both FastConnect and your Internet Service Provider (ISP).
-When configuring your edge, make sure to give higher preference to FastConnect over your ISP, or you will not receive the benefits of FastConnect.
+Your network receives Oracle's public IP addresses through both FastConnect and your Internet Service Provider (ISP).
+When configuring your edge, give higher preference to FastConnect over your ISP, or you will not receive the benefits of FastConnect.
 If you plan to also set up private access to Oracle services through one of the VCNs, see the important routing details in Routing Details for Connections to Your On-Premises Network.

 For more information, see Logical Connection: Public Virtual Circuit.